deruncie/BIT150_website/_drafts/lab-08.md

 > Thought Questions:
 * Is the quality trimmed data "better" than before?
-* Does it matter that you still have adapters!?
+* Does it matter that you still have adapters?

 ## Genome Assembly